 A willingness to learn and develop is central to being an effective Adviceline volunteer.

-Adviceline volunteers must be able to talk on the phone whilst typing.
+Adviceline volunteers must be able to take notes while talking on the phone.
 Good written and spoken English is required to ensure accuracy of case notes and information exchanged over the phone.
 A good telephone manner and strong IT skills are also helpful.

 Hours of work: by arrangement.
-A minimum availability of 7 hours per week for 6 months.
+A minimum availability of 7 hours per week for 9 months is required.

 Expenses: Travel expenses will be reimbursed.
-If sessions of more than five hours are worked in one day then a contribution of £3.00 will be made towards the cost of a meal when working in the office.
+If sessions of more than five hours are worked in one day, a contribution of £3.00 will be made towards the cost of a meal when working in the office.
 If selected, full details will be given when you join us.

 How to Apply

-If you would like to apply to volunteer as an Advice Support Worker please download the application form below, complete and return it by email to firstname.lastname@example.org and we will be in contact with you in due course.
+If you would like to apply to volunteer as an Adviceline Assessor, please download the application form below, complete and return it by email to firstname.lastname@example.org and we will be in contact with you in due course.